Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Methodology

 \section{Methodology}

 \textbf{Optical characterization} To perform photoluminescence measurements, the sample was placed in a closed-cycle helium cryostat (attoDRY 800, attocube systems AG) with a base temperature of 4 K. The cryostat was equipped with a microscope objective to focus the laser light onto the sample (NA=0.81, 60×, attocube systems AG).
 For above bandgap excitation measurements a 650 nm laser was utilized either in CW or pulsed (80 MHz) mode (Picoquant LDH series).
 To enable various excitation schemes, we employed a tunable OPO module (Chameleon Compact OPO-Vis, Coherent Inc.) pumped by a Ti:Sapphire laser (Chameleon Ultra II, Coherent Inc.) producing 150 fs pulses at an 80 MHz repetition rate.
 To further optimize the laser spectral window for various excitation methods, we also employed a home-built 4f pulse shaper (f=500 mm) equipped with an 1800 groove/mm diffraction grating and a programmable single-mask transmissive spatial light modulator (SLM-S320, Jenoptik) in the Fourier plane.
 The SLM consisting of 320 pixels, helps to carve a narrow spectral range with a resolution of FWHM$\approx$0.08 nm corresponding to a single px transmission.
 For acquiring emission spectra, we utilized a fiber-coupled spectrometer (Horiba iHR 550) equipped with a 1200 groove/mm grating and a CCD camera (Syncerity Bi UV-Vis Horiba).
-For second-order correlation measurements, we employed a fiber-based Hanbury Brown and Twiss (HBT) interferometer coupled to superconducting nanowire single-photon detectors (SNSPD, ID218, ID Quantique) and time tagger (Swabian Instruments).
+For second-order correlation measurements, we employed a fiber-based Hanbury Brown and Twiss (HBT) setup coupled to superconducting nanowire single-photon detectors (SNSPD, ID218, ID Quantique) and time tagger (Swabian Instruments).
 Further details on the experimental setup are provided in Fig.~S2.

-\textbf{Autocorrelation measurements} In the Fig.~\ref{fig:Fig1}e we presented the autocorrelation measurements of the exciton PL under different excitation schemes.
-The extracted $g^{(2)}(0)$ values were calculated as the area of the zero-delay peak divided by the average of the areas of the peaks at the largest measured delay times.
+\textbf{Autocorrelation measurements} For the presented results of the autocorrelation measurements of the exciton PL under different excitation schemes the extracted $g^{(2)}(0)$ values were calculated as the area of the zero-delay peak divided by the average of the areas of the peaks at the largest measured delay times.
 The error range reported was the standard deviation calculated by error propagation, assuming a Poisson statistic for the peaks' areas.
+More details available in SI note.